Your browser does not support JavaScript!

 • They are crucial feedstock’s in the petrochemical industry, are obtained from the cracking of hydrocarbons in processes like steam cracking, which breaks down larger hydrocarbon molecules into smaller olefin molecules.

-• They serve as starting materials for the production of various polymers, including polyethylene and polypropylene.
+• They serve as starting materials for the production of various POLYMERS, including polyethylene and polypropylene.

 • They are used to produce a wide range of products, including plastics, synthetic rubber, solvents, detergents, and more.

-Examples of olefins include ethylene (simplest olefin), propylene (used in the production of plastics, synthetic rubber, and various chemicals), Butenes (used in the production of synthetic rubber, plastics, and fuels), hexenes and heptenes (as intermediates in the synthesis of chemicals and polymers), octenes and nonenes (used in the production of detergents, lubricants, and specialty chemicals)
+Examples of OLEFINS include ethylene (simplest olefin), propylene (used in the production of plastics, synthetic rubber, and various chemicals), Butenes (used in the production of synthetic rubber, plastics, and fuels), hexenes and heptenes (as intermediates in the synthesis of chemicals and POLYMERS), octenes and nonenes (used in the production of detergents, lubricants, and specialty chemicals)

-Aromatics contain a specific type of cyclic structure called an aromatic ring or benzene ring which is stable and highly conjugated, having alternating single and double bonds.
+AROMATICS contain a specific type of cyclic structure called an aromatic ring or benzene ring which is stable and highly conjugated, having alternating single and double bonds.
 Key characteristics of aromatic compounds include:

 • They are highly stable due to the resonance (delocalization) of electrons over the entire ring.
 This resonance leads to a distribution of electron density that helps stabilize the molecule.